LimpanS/LimpanS/README.md

-- 👋 Hi, I’m @LimpanS
+- 👋 Hi, I’m Ludwig or @LimpanS!
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently studying .NET at a polytechnic school here in Sweden.

 <!---